BoidCMS/boidcms.github.io/plugins/install.md

 - Extract the contents of the zip file.
 - Copy the plugin folder to the `/plugins/` directory on your server.

+?> Tip: You can also install the [Modules](plugins/modules) plugin, which helps you download and install plugins and themes easily right from your dashboard.